siedeenahmed/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

-- Create two Azure Virtual Machines, one with Windows 10 and one with Ubuntu.
+- Create Azure Virtual Machines with Windows 10 and Ubuntu.
-- Remote into the Windows Virtual Machines and download Wireshark.
+- Remote into the Windows Virtual Machines and install Wireshark.
 - Use Wireshark to observe ICMP, SSH, DHCP, DNS, and RDP traffic between the teo virtual machines.

 <h2>Actions and Observations</h2>